jlyonsmith/react-form-binder/README.md

 }
 ```

-Each property of the `bindings` object must correspond to the `name` property of a bound component _and_ the name of the field in the bound data object.
+Each property of the `bindings` object must correspond to the `name` property of a React component in the form.

-You can use `.`'s in the name of the binding property.
-If you do this you must of course quote the binding name in Javascript.
-In this way you create a binding between a nested data object in the transmission object.
+You can use `.`'s in the name of the binding property, but you must quote the name.
+This create a *path* to a nested object within the internal data object.

-The following are the various properties you can set for a bound field.
+The following are the various properties you can set for a binding definition.

 ### Property: `noValue: bool`

-If `true`, indicates the field does not track a `value`.
-Only the `state.disabled`, `state.readOnly` and `state.visible` properties of the field change in response to the value of other validated fields.
+If `true`, indicates the binding does not track a `value`.
+Only the `state.disabled`, `state.readOnly` and `state.visible` properties of the binding change in response to the value of other bindings.
 Default is `false`.

 ### Property: `initValue: any`

-Initial value to give the field if it is not present in the internal object.
+Initial `state.value` to give the binding if it is not present in the internal object.

 ### Property: `isDisabled: bool | (binder: FormBinder, value: any) => bool`

-A truthy value, or function returning a truthy value, that indicates determines `state.disabled` for the field.
+A truthy value, or function returning a truthy value, that indicates determines `state.disabled` for the binding.
 It's up to the bound component to implement what disable looks like, e.g. graying out the component.

 ### Property: `isReadOnly: bool | (binder: FormBinder, value: any) => bool`

-A truthy value, or function returning a truthy value, that determines `state.readOnly` for the field.
+A truthy value, or function returning a truthy value, that determines `state.readOnly` for the binding.
 It's up to the bound component to implement what read-only looks & behaves like, e.g. prevent mouse clicks on the component.

 ### Property: `initValue: any` (default: `""`)

-The value to give the field if its property is `undefined` in the internal object.
+The value to give the `state.value` if its property is `undefined` in the internal object.
+This value will still be passed to the `pre` function if it exists.
+The `binder` will never pass a property that is `undefined` in the original object, so use `initValue` if the bound component must have an actual value to function, even if that value is `null`.

 ### Function: `isVisible: bool | (binder: FormBinder, value: any) => bool`

-A truthy value, or function returning a truthy value, that determines `state.visible` for the field.
+A truthy value, or function returning a truthy value, that determines `state.visible` for the binding.
 It's up to the bound component to implement looks like, but it should generally correspond to being hidden or not.

 ### Function: `isValid: bool | (binder: FormBinder, value: any) => bool`

-A truthy value, or function returning a truthy value, that determines `state.valid` for the field.
+A truthy value, or function returning a truthy value, that determines `state.valid` for the binding.
 It's up to the bound component to implement looks like, but generally you want to display some kind of error message when this is `false`.

 ### Function: `pre (binder: FormBinder, value: any) => any`

-A function used to pre-process the field value for use by the bound component.
+A function used to pre-process the binding `value` for use by the bound component.

 ### Function: `post: (binder: FormBinder, value: any) => any`

-A function use to post-process the field value to a format used for internal data transmission or storage.
+A function use to post-process the binding `value` to a format used for internal data transmission or storage.

 ## Class: `FormBinder(obj: object, bindings: Bindings, onAnyModified: () => ())`

-An instance of the `FormBinder` class is responsible for handling binding and holds the state for the various bound components.
-This class does the following:

-- Automatically maps the object fields (properties) to equivalently named bound components in an HTML `form`.
-- Tracks the initial values of the object fields
-- Allows initialization of fields not present in the original object
-- Supports mapping objects containing nested objects into the form elements
-- Allows returning an object that has just the fields that have been modified from their original values
-- Allows specifying certain fields as `alwaysGet` to always include them when fetching just modified fields
-- Manages `value` & `valid` properties on behalf of a bound component that maintain a value.
-- Manages `disabled`, `visible`, `modified`, and `readOnly` states for all bound components
-- Fires update events when bound components are updated
-- Tracks `anyModified` and `allValid` values for the entire form
-- Generates an `onAnyModified` callback if `anyModified` changes state
-- Tracks an `_id` value for the object independently of form elements
+The `FormBinder` class is responsible for holding a collection of bindings.
 Here's an example of how to construct the class:

 ```
 	this.state = {